 - 4. The appropriate agency, DSS or Probation sends a facsimile copy of the JV-220 Application to the Fresno County Chief Psychiatrist for further review and recommendation. - C. Hearing Date.
-Upon receipt of the completed JV-220 Application, the Court will determine whether a hearing date is necessary, and thereafter will schedule a hearing date that allows sufficient time for all parties to be provided notice of the JV-220 Application and to file an opposition. - D. Opposition to Application.
+Upon receipt of the completed JV-220 Application, the Court will determine whether a hearing date is necessary, and thereafter will schedule a

+- D. Opposition to Application.
 Any party who wishes to oppose the JV-220 Application must, within two (2) court days after receiving notice of the JV-220 Application: - 1.
 Complete and file a statement of opposition (Form JV-220A) with the Clerk of the Juvenile Court-Dependency; and - 2.
 Provide notice of the opposition to all parties and attorneys and file a form JV-221 (Notice).
 (Effective January 1, 2015; Rule 6.6.2 (now 6.7.2) renumbered effective January 1, 2006; adopted as Rule 55.2 effective January 1, 1999)